GHCFW/LevelUpLab2023/README.md

 ## Resources

 * You bought a new Pico board.
 What next?
-See setup instructions for a new board here <>, project ideas here <>
+See how to flash micorpython and setup the new board [here](https://github.com/GHCFW/LevelUpLab2023/blob/main/Getting_started_on_pico.md).
+* If you want to explore more, checkout the additional activities listed [here](https://github.com/GHCFW/LevelUpLab2023/blob/main/Additional_Activities.md)